Marketing to Doctors, Part 5: Measuring and Optimizing Results

 • Report, analyze, & optimize

-Our core services cost between $10-25k / month plus media buys.
-We’re best suited to companies with complex products/service and/or average annual transaction values of $10k+ or more.
+Our core services cost between $ 10k and $25k/ month, plus media buys.
+We’re best suited to companies with complex products/services and/or average annual transaction values of $10k+ or more.

 Set up a 20-minute call to learn more.